zetifinance/main-website-2023-fork/content/pages/careers.md

     intro:
       heading: Current Vacancies
-      rich_editor: We’re always on the lookout for talent so if you don’t see anything feel free to send us your CV to careers@zeti.co.uk
+      rich_editor: We’re always on the lookout for talent so if you don’t see anything feel free to send us your CV to careers@zeti.group
   - type: accordions
     accordions:
       - heading: Do you run internships, work experience or placements?